03/27/12

 March Clouds March

 What do clouds do in March?
 No. Of course they don’t march.
 They run time laps in time lapse.
-San Antonio director Hondo Aguilar directed this short for a recent video festival.
+San Antonio director Hondo Aguilar created this short for a recent video festival.
 It features music by Moonrox, who especially enjoy the video since it shows a side of Earth’s atmosphere they rarely get to see.

 Tricks and Treats